-Henry Allingham died of natural causes in his sleep at 3:10 am on 18 July 2009 at his care home, aged 113 years and 42 days.
+Henry Allingham died of natural causes in his sleep at 3:10 am on 18 July 2009 at his care home, Blind Veterans UK centre in Ovingdean near Brighton, aged 113 years and 42 days.
 Rob was honoured that his portrait was placed in St Nicholas' Church, Brighton, for Henry's funeral, and his portrait was also used for the front cover of the Order of Service.